At this juncture, you may want to take a look at that flow chart that I began our discussion

 intraepithelial lesion where vulva, cervix, head and neck.
 Isn't that amazing that you actually

 have a vaccine that may prevent certain cancers from taking place?
-And then molecularly, if

-move on to EBV.
+Alright, move on to EBV.
 EBV is all over the place, oh my goodness.
 Usually infects B cells.
 And if it's

 B cells, then what kind of CD are you looking for?
 Good.
 19, 20, 21.
 You should be focusing on